Bernard H. Stern, M.D., F.A.C.O.G., A.A.C.S.

 • Director of Quality Assurance, Utilization Review, OPS, N. Miami General Hospital

-Our beautiful, state-of-the-art cosmetic surgery center is located just north of Miami, Florida in Aventura.
-The Center is certified by the American Association for Accreditation of Ambulatory Surgery Facilities, Inc. (AAAASF) and exceeds state requirements for a safe operating facility.
+Our private surgery center is licensed by the State of Florida (AHCA) and is also accredited & inspected by the Florida Board of Medicine and exceeds state requirements for a safe operating facility.
 Your safety and well-being always come first, and our experienced and compassionate staff will attend to all of your needs.
-The Aventura Center was voted best cosmetic surgery center by the Miami Beach Sun Post.

 We have special rates at the following hotels: